Android Central Verdict

 If you're after more professional-grade creation tools, though, the Play Store pickings are still relatively slim.
 Adobe Premiere Rush, one of Android's few robust video editors, can't even be downloaded on the Tab S7+.
 There are also very few options as far as audio production workflows go.
 There's still no full version of Photoshop for Android, just Express and Camera.

 These are the sort of missing features that make it easy to fall back onto the classic "just get an iPad" retort, as Joe mentioned in our review of the smaller and slightly cheaper Galaxy Tab S7.
 It may be a bit of a tired argument by now, but it's a valid one.
-Sure, not everyone needs professional creative tools, but this is a wildly expensive option if all you're after is something to watch YouTube and Netflix on.
+Sure, not everyone needs dense creative media tools, but this is a wildly expensive option if all you're after is something to write or watch YouTube and Netflix on.

 On the Android side, the Galaxy Tab S7+ is undoubtedly the most powerful and capable tablet around, but it's a bit overkill for some users.
 If you don't need such a massive tablet, you can save about $200 by grabbing the Tab S7 instead, which fits all of the same features and specs into a smaller footprint.
 The keyboard isn't quite as roomy, of course, and split-screen apps will feel a bit more cramped, but in exchange, you'll get a lighter device that's a bit easier to carry one-handed.

 Of course, if you really just want something simple for watching videos on the go, you don't need to go all out and spend hundreds of dollars on a tablet with a Snapdragon 865+ processor.
 Samsung's older Galaxy Tab S5e is a great, affordable tablet that still holds up well today for simple media consumption.
-If you truly want the cheapest possible option, there's also the Galaxy Tab A to consider, which will barely run you more than $100.
+If you truly want the cheapest possible option, there's also the Galaxy Tab A or even the Amazon Fire HD 8 to consider, either of which will barely run you $100.

 Samsung Galaxy Tab S7+: Should you buy it?